 a.
 So He told a parable: What follows is a parable, a real-life illustration set along side a Biblical truth to give an example.
 Parables are not fables; Jesus didn’t tell fanciful stories with morals.
 He took real-life situations familiar to all, and used them to bring forth God’s truth, especially for those open to hear His truth.

 b.
 When He noted how they chose the best places: At the home of the Pharisee, Jesus noticed how people strategically placed themselves so as to be in the best places; that is, the places of most honor.

 i.
 In Jesus’ day, the seating arrangement at a dinner showed a definite order of prestige or honor.
-The most honored person sat in a particular seat, the next most honored person in another seat, and so on down the line.
+The most honored person sat in a particular seat, the next most honored person in another place, and so on down the line.

 2. (8-9) What not to do: don’t take the highest place on your own initiative.

 “When you are invited by anyone to a wedding feast, do not sit down in the best place, lest one more honorable than you be invited by him; and he who invited you and him come and say to you, ‘Give place to this man,’ and then you begin with shame to take the lowest place.”